 All changes must be initiated within the first day of each semester, unless unusual circumstances dictate a change later than the times indicated above.
-All schedule change requests initiated by students must have parent/guardian and principal's approval.
+All schedule change requests initiated by students must have parent/guardian and principal's approval, and be in line with the student's IPS.